 National Geodetic Vertical Datum (NGVD).
 A vertical control used as a reference for establishing varying elevations within the floodplain.

-Neighborhood Scale Medical Offices.
-A building six thousand (6,000) square feet or less in size used exclusively by physicians, dentists, and similar personnel for the treatment and examination of patients solely on an outpatient basis, provided that no over- night patients shall be kept on the premises.

-Neighborhood Scale Professional Offices (6,000 Square Feet or Under).
-Professional or government offices including: accounting, auditing and bookkeeping services; advertising agencies; architectural, engineering, planning, and surveying services; attorneys; counseling services; court reporting services; data processing and computer services; detective agencies and similar services; educational, scientific, and research organizations; employment, stenographic, secretarial, and word processing services; government offices including agency and administrative office facilities; management, public relations, and consulting services; photography and commercial art studios; writers and artists offices outside the home.
-Does not include: medical offices or offices that are incidental and accessory to another business or sales activity that is the principal use.
-Incidental offices that are customarily accessory to another use are allowed as part of an approved principal use.

 New Manufactured Home Park or Subdivision.
 A manufactured home park or subdivision for which the construction of facilities for servicing the lots on which the manufactured homes are to be affixed (including at a minimum, the installation of utilities, the construction of streets, and either final site grading or the pouring of concrete pads) is completed on or after the effective date of the City’s first floodplain ordinance, which is December 4, 2007.